jb55/nostril/README.md

 Send to a relay:

-    $ ./nostril --envelope --sec <key> "this is a message" | websocat wss://nostr-pub.wellorder.net
+    $ ./nostril --envelope --sec <key> --content "this is a message" | websocat wss://nostr-pub.wellorder.net

 Send a nip04 DM:

-    $ ./nostril --envelope --dm <pubkey> --sec <key> "this is a secret" | websocat wss://nostr-pub.wellorder.net
+    $ ./nostril --envelope --dm <pubkey> --sec <key> --content "this is a secret" | websocat wss://nostr-pub.wellorder.net